-‘A beautiful 21st Century Pleasure Garden, that achieves a renaissance as a unique, fun and restorative environment for all ages; - its illustrious history of architecture, people and events told and experienced in witty and multifarious ways.’
+'Revitalise Sydney Gardens as a beautiful Pleasure Garden with peaceful and tranquil spaces, that achieves a renaissance as a unique, fun and restorative environment, for all ages; - its remarkable built and natural heritage, people and events, told and experienced in witty and eclectic ways.'

 What is it and what’s involved?

 The project is a partnership between Bath & North East Somerset Council’s Parks Team, The Friends of Sydney Gardens, local residents’ groups and the Holburne Museum.
 In 2017 the partnership was successful in securing £332,000 to develop a detailed restoration plan for Sydney Gardens from the Parks for People Heritage Lottery Fund grant programme.
-The funding was Round 1 in an HLF programme to secure a £3.6m grant to improve the historic park.
+This funding was Round 1 in an HLF programme to secure a total grant of £3.4m to improve the historic park.

 Where are we in the process?